EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

 (...)
 ```

-This shows that for the test set, we've scored `0.079` in edit distance.
+This shows that for the test set, we’ve scored `0.079` in edit distance.
 We could invert it to call accuracy (somewhat naively though), which gives `92.1%` — not too bad.
 The result would be officially reported as `7.9 LER`.

-What's even nicer is the size of the model:
+What’s even nicer is the size of the model:

 ```bash
 ls stats/causal_convolutions_False/codename_deep_max_20_seconds/frame_step_640/lower_edge_hertz_0/n_fft_1280/num_mel_bins_160/optimizer_Momentum/sampling_rate_16000/stack_dilation_rates_1_3_9_27/stack_filters_384/stack_kernel_size_7/stacks_6/upper_edge_hertz_8000/export/best_exporter/1546198558/variables -lh
 total 204M
 ```

-That's `204MB` for the model trained on the 375k+ dataset with aggressive augmentation (which makes the resulting dataset size effectively a couple times bigger).
+That’s `204MB` for the model trained on the 375k+ dataset with aggressive augmentation (which makes the resulting dataset size effectively a couple times bigger).

-It's always nice to **see** what the results look like.
-Here's the code that runs the model through the whole test sets and gathers the predicted transcriptions:
+It’s always nice to **see** what the results look like.
+Here’s the code that runs the model through the whole test sets and gathers the predicted transcriptions:

 ```python
 test_results = predict_test(